History of Transnistria to 1792: Antiquity

 In ancient times, the area was inhabited by Thracian and Scythian tribes.
 Pliny the Elder names the Tyragetae, a Getae tribe living on an island of the Dniester (ancient name "Tyras"), the Axiacae living along the Tyligul River (ancient "Axiaces") and the Crobyzi, a Thracian tribe living beyond the Dniester.

 At the mouth of the river, the Ancient Greeks of Miletus founded around 600 BC a colony named Tyras.
 It fell under the dominion of native kings whose names appear on its coins, and it was destroyed by the Dacians about 50 BC.

 In AD 56 it had been restored by the Romans and henceforth formed part of the province of Lower Moesia, which also included Dobruja (part of Romania) and northeastern Bulgaria.
 Roman emperor Trajan probably created the southern Trajan's Wall, between the Prut and the Tyras area on the Black sea coast, in order to defend the "Scythia Minor" province against barbarian invasions.

-Tyras enjoyed great development during Roman times: there it is a series of its coins with heads of emperors from Domitian to Alexander Severus.
+Tyras enjoyed great development during the Roman Empire: there it is a series of its coins with heads of emperors from Domitian to Alexander Severus.
 But in the second half of the 4th century the area was continuously attacked by barbarians and the Roman legionaries left Tyras.

-Wallachian and Slavic settlement
+Vlach and Slavic settlement

 Transnistria was an early crossroads of people and cultures, including the South Slavs, who reached it in the 6th century.
 Some East Slavic tribes (Ulichs and Tivertsy) may have lived in it, but they were pushed further north by Turkic nomads such as Pechenegs and the Cumans.
-In the 10th century, the "Volohove" (Vlachs, i.e. Romanians) are mentioned in the area in the Primary Chronicle.
+In the 10th century, the "Volohove" (Vlachs, i.e. Balkan Romans) are mentioned in the area in the Primary Chronicle.